In America: What’s That?

 The survey will ask about different moments of your journey with Parkinson's, including:

 - Quality of life

 We do not require your name, address, or other personal information for you to participate.
 You also do not have to take the survey all at once.
 Feel free to bookmark the survey in your Internet browser and return when you are able.
 You may continue where you left off.

 How do we use the In America survey data?

 Survey responses help us and our partners better understand the Parkinson's community.
 All survey responses remain confidential, reported only in total.
 This means your specific responses will not be reported individually.
 All information will become property of Health Union, LLC.

 What happens after I take the survey?

-Each article published using responses from the survey contributes to the information available to those affected by Parkinson's and helps them connect with those who have walked the same path.
+But that is not all.
+Throughout the year, we publish articles and videos based on what we learned from the survey.
+We hope this survey-driven content contributes to the information available to those affected by Parkinson's and helps you all connect with others who walk the same path.